One Bowl Chocolate Chunk Chai Banana Muffins.

 3. Divide the batter among the prepared muffin cups.
 Transfer to the oven and bake for 20-22 minutes or until a toothpick inserted into the center comes out clean.

-4. Meanwhile, make the cinnamon butter.
+4. Meanwhile, make the honey butter.
 In a small bowl, combine the butter, honey, and salt.

 5. Serve the muffins warm or at room temperature smeared with honey-butter.

 To Make Gluten Free: Use an equal amount of your favorite gluten free flour blend in place of the all-purpose flour.
 I recommend Cup4Cup gluten free flour.

 Storing: these muffins keep well for 3-4 days at room temperature.